Dimension constraints in some problems involving intermediate curvature: Introduction

 If $n(m-2)\geq m^2-2$ and $\epsilon$ is sufficiently small (depending on the $C^2$ norm of $\log F$), then $g$ satisfies $\C_m\geq0$ everywhere.
 If further $n(m-2)>m^2-2$, then $\C_m>0$ at all non-critical points of $F$. \end{theorem}

-The relation $n(m-2)\geq m^2-2$ obtained here is consistent with the algebraic inequalities obtained in \cite[Lemma 3.14]{Brendle-Hirsch-Johne_2022} and \cite[Lemma 2.3]{Chu-Kwong-Lee_2022}.
-From Theorem \ref{thm-intro:countereg_Ricm}, we obtain metrics on $T^4\times S^4$ and $T^3\times S^5$ with almost positive intermediate curvature.
-To resolve the issue occurred at the critical points of $F$, we can further perturb the metric so that $\C_m$ is positive everywhere.
-This confirms the optimality of the condition $n\leq7$ in Theorem \ref{thm-intro:Brendle-Hirsch-Johne}.
+The algebraic relation $n(m-2)\geq m^2-2$ obtained here is consistent with the algebraic inequalities in \cite[Lemma 3.14]{Brendle-Hirsch-Johne_2022} and \cite[Lemma 2.3]{Chu-Kwong-Lee_2022}.
+From Theorem \ref{thm-intro:countereg_Ricm}, we obtain metrics on $T^4\times S^4$ and $T^3\times S^5$ with positive intermediate curvature except on the critical points of $F$.
+The latter issue can be resolved by a small perturbation.
+As a result, we obtain examples that show the sharpness of the bound $n\leq7$ in Theorem \ref{thm-intro:Brendle-Hirsch-Johne}.